-Certification scope: Do you want to focus on achieving the best in one area (such as energy), fine-tune the whole building, or expand your green goals over the whole property?
+1. Certification scope: Do you want to focus on achieving the best in one area (such as energy), fine-tune the whole building or expand your green goals over the whole property?
 Are you certifying one building or an entire portfolio?
 Certifications like Class-G (a reference to the office space grading system) are portfolio-driven, while others focus more on certifying one building at a time.

 3) Check the Building’s Current Condition

 Even if your team pursues a program targeting one facet of sustainability, like ENERGY STAR’s focus on reducing energy use, examining equipment performance and the building’s response to changing conditions may uncover other opportunities.
-It can also provide guidance on next steps, says Joe Markling, chair-elect of BOMA International, which offers the BOMA 360 designation.
+It can also provide guidance on next steps, says Joe Markling, BOMA Fellow and head of real estate operations at USAA Real Estate.

 4) Get Creative with Sustainable Solutions

 If you’ve set an especially high certification goal, however, your end result might dictate the process instead of the other way around.
-The Omega Institute for Holistic Studies in Rhinebeck, NY, embarked on an unconventional path when they decided to pursue both LEED Platinum and the Living Building Challenge on a combination classroom-wastewater treatment plant: the Omega Center for Sustainable Living.
+The Omega Institute for Holistic Studies in Rhinebeck, NY, embarked on an unconventional path to earning both LEED Platinum and the Living Building Challenge with a combination classroom-wastewater treatment plant: the Omega Center for Sustainable Living.

 “We had the opportunity to salvage the Obama inaugural platform, so we used a lot of its plywood,” Backus says.
 “We took down a building here on campus and used its materials.
 We have doors from an apartment building that was torn down in Philadelphia, and the siding is from an old mushroom farm.
 Each component has its own story and it really changes what the building is.”